Mahdism: Mahdism in Sunni branch

-According to Reza Aslan, with the development of the Mahdism doctrine among the Shiites, Sunni jurisprudence scholars tried to distance themselves from the belief in the "Mahdi".
-According to Wilferd Madelung, despite the support of the belief in the Mahdi by some important Sunni traditionist, the belief in the Mahdi has never been considered as "the main beliefs of Sunni jurisprudence".
+According to Reza Aslan, with the development of the Mahdism doctrine among the Shiites, Sunni jurisprudence scholars tried to distance themselves from belief in the Mahdi.
+According to Wilferd Madelung, despite the support of belief in the Mahdi by some important Sunni traditionists, belief in the Mahdi has never been considered as one of the main beliefs of Sunni jurisprudence.
 The Mahdi is mentioned in Sunni beliefs, but rarely.
 Many prominent Sunni scholars, such as Al-Ghazali, have avoided discussing this issue.
-Of course, according to Madelung, this avoidance was less due to disbelief in the Mahdi and more (according to Reza Aslan) due to avoid disputes and social riots.
+Of course, according to Madelung, this avoidance was less due to disbelief in the Mahdi and more (according to Reza Aslan) due to wanting to avoid disputes and social riots.

-There are exceptions such as Ibn Khaldun in the book "Muqaddimah" who openly opposes the belief in the Mahdi and considers all hadiths related to the Mahdi to be fabricated.
-There are different views among the traditionist and scholars who have dealt with the Mahdism issue.
-The epithet of "Mahdi" has been mentioned many times in the book "Musnad" by Ahmad ibn Hanbal (founder of the Hanbali school of Sunni jurisprudence — one of the four major orthodox legal schools of Sunni Islam — also he is one of the four Sunni Imams) and various hadiths about the signs of the reappearance of the "Promised Mehdi" (and Jesus in his cooperation) mentioned there.
+There are exceptions such as Ibn Khaldun in the book "Muqaddimah" who openly opposes belief in the Mahdi and considers all hadiths related to the Mahdi to be fabricated.
+There are different views among the traditionists and scholars who have dealt with the Mahdism issue.
+The epithet of "Mahdi" has been mentioned many times in the book "Musnad" by Ahmad ibn Hanbal (founder of the Hanbali school of Sunni jurisprudence — one of the four major orthodox legal schools of Sunni Islam, and also one of the four Sunni Imams) and various hadiths about the signs of the reappearance of the "Promised Mehdi" (and Jesus in his cooperation) mentioned there.
 Ahmad ibn Hanbal has narrated in his work that:

 In mentioning the importance and validity of Ahmad ibn Hanbal's "Musnad" among the Sunnis, it is enough that Taqi al-Din al-Subki writes on page 201 of the first volume of "Tabaqat al-Shafeiyah":

-Also Al-Suyuti, a Sunni Egyptian Muslim scholar, has mentioned about validity of Ahmad ibn Hanbal among Sunnis in the introduction part of the book "Jam al-Javameh" and Ali ibn Abd-al-Malik al-Hindi, the author of Kanz al-Ummal, says in it:
+Also Al-Suyuti, a Sunni Egyptian Muslim scholar, has discussed the validity of Ahmad ibn Hanbal among Sunnis in the introduction to the book "Jam al-Javameh".
+Ali ibn Abd-al-Malik al-Hindi, the author of Kanz al-Ummal, says in that book: